 We can make small sacrifices now that will have large impacts on our environment later on –and they’ll save us money.

-On the topic of redevelopment of our older industrial sites, I believe that our zoning should seek to create more mixed-use mosaics that stitch the inhabitants of new buildings into the fabric or our neighborhoods.
+On the topic of development, I believe that our zoning should seek to create more mixed-use mosaics that stitch the inhabitants of new buildings into the fabric or our neighborhoods.
 The way a building is shaped matters towards how it blends with surrounding neighborhoods and how the human community inside it congeals and grows.
 Planning for such ‘mosaics’ can create more vibrant spaces where people can live, work and play within walkable neighborhoods.
 ‘Mono-culture’ land-use zones can easily erode the character of our neighborhoods as much as their aesthetics.
 My record on the council in 2 years shows my commitment to these ideals.

 I will also be supportive of any existing or new initiatives to reach out to those in our society that need a helping hand.
-Our senior center is an excellent example of a vibrant community space that brings people together and it is becoming an important part of my own parents’ life.
-English language training and new-citizen education programs that exist in Watertown are things that my extended family has also benefited from.
-The social services that the town has historically-offered, have been supportive of my family in times of need and I am happy about the recent approval of the social services resource specialist position.
+English language training and new-citizen education programs that exist in Watertown are things that my extended family has benefited from.
+The social services that the town has historically-offered have been supportive of my family in times of need and I have been supportive of the continued funding of the social services resource specialist position.
 I am also deeply concerned about the effects of the recent opioids epidemic and am working actively with the police and health departments to develop action plans and policies to help those residents who are suffering from the effects of this.
 Furthermore, I will continue to work with my fellow councilors, the town manager and the public employee unions to support fair collective bargaining agreements that are a good deal for the taxpayers of Watertown but that also seek to compromise when the time and conditions are right to do so.

 In October of 2012, in response to a first call for ideas in the Watertown TAB, I called upon our Rec Department to create a dog park and community gardens at the Grove Street entrance to Filippello Park.
-As a councilor, I will work to bring the dog park idea to fruition -either at Filippello, or elsewhere in Watertown.
+As a councilor, I have worked to bring the dog park idea to fruition in Watertown.
 Walking our pets in our community is another thing that brings people together and I support a clean and well-managed dog park like those seen in many neighboring communities.
 I am working with residents to improve the conditions at How Park, to institute better policies for dogs on public lands here and to install another dog park on the east side of town.

 Every one of us has a role to play in setting and meeting this expectation.